tlswg/sniencryption/draft-ietf-tls-sni-encryption.md

 but they can guess.
 They can also start directly interrogate the user, or other unpleasant alternatives.

-When designing SNI encryption schemes, we have to take into account attacks that strip parameters from the Client Hello, or replay attacks.
-In both cases, the desired behavior is to fall back to a connection with the fronting server, so there is no visble difference between a regular connection to that server and an attempt to reach the hidden server.
+When designing SNI encryption schemes, we have to take into account MITM attacks that strip parameters from the ClientHello, or replay attacks.
+In both cases, the desired behavior is to fall back to a connection with the fronting server, so there is no visible difference between a regular connection to that server and an attempt to reach the hidden server.

 # HTTP Co-Tenancy Fronting {#httpfronting}